sap-tutorials/Tutorials/tutorials/data-warehouse-cloud-6-entityrelationship-model/data-warehouse-cloud-6-entityrelationship-model.md

     ![SalesOrder and SalesOrderItems](T06-Picture3.png)

-5. With the data tables now in your modeling interface, you are now ready to create the relevant associations and deploy your E/R model.
+5. With the data tables now in your modelling interface, you are now ready to create the relevant associations and deploy your E/R model.

 [DONE]
 [ACCORDION-END]